 Researchers at Imperial College London work with us on our Continuous Update Project (CUP) – our analysis of global scientific research into the link between diet, physical activity, weight and cancer.

-The research team at Imperial College London maintain a central database of research papers on food, nutrition, physical activity and cancer (including cancer survivors), and prepare updated systematic literature reviews of the evidence as agreed with World Cancer Research Fund International, American Institute for Cancer Research and a panel of leading independent experts from around the world.
+The research team at Imperial College London maintain a central database of research papers on food, nutrition, physical activity and cancer (including cancer survivors), and prepare updated systematic literature reviews of the evidence as agreed with World Cancer Research Fund International, the American Institute for Cancer Research and a panel of leading independent experts from around the world.
 The Expert Panel makes the final judgement on the research.

 As part of our commitment to developing future leaders in nutritional epidemiology, we offer annual Fellowships to outstanding applicants for the International Course in Nutritional Epidemiology, organised by the School of Public Health at Imperial College London.

-We are part of a consortium of 16 funding partners committed up to £12 million over five years to support the National Prevention Research Initiative (managed by the Medical Research Council).
-The focus is on behaviours associated with significant risks to health - such as poor diet, lack of physical activity, and alcohol consumption – as well as environmental factors which influence those behaviours.
+We are part of a consortium of 16 funding partners committed up to £12m over five years to support the National Prevention Research Initiative (managed by the Medical Research Council).
+The focus is on behaviours associated with significant risks to health – such as poor diet, lack of physical activity, and alcohol consumption – as well as environmental factors which influence those behaviours.
 The research aims to improve health and prevent chronic diseases including cancer.

-Since 2005, we have been working in partnership with Breast Cancer Now (previously called Breast Cancer Campaign) to co-fund top quality UK-based research which explores the link between breast cancer prevention and recurrence and food, nutrition, physical activity and body weight.
-This has resulted in two jointly funded grants - by Dr Harvie at the University of Manchester and Professor Kuh at UCL in London - as part of our Regular Grant Programme.
+Since 2005, we have been working in partnership with Breast Cancer Now (previously called Breast Cancer Campaign) to co-fund top quality UK-based research that explores the link between breast cancer prevention and recurrence, and food, nutrition, physical activity and body weight.
+This has resulted in two jointly funded grants – by Dr Harvie at the University of Manchester and Professor Kuh at UCL in London – as part of our Regular Grant Programme.
 The grant by Dr Harvie contributed evidence to the bestselling book, The 2-Day Diet: Diet Two Days a Week.
-Eat Normally for Five, and Professor Kuh’s research revealed that those who had diets which included high levels of alcohol and energy rich foods at ages 36 and 43 years, were associated with higher mammographic density, which is a risk factor for breast cancer.
+Eat Normally for Five, and Professor Kuh’s research revealed that those who had diets which included high levels of alcohol and energy rich foods at ages 36 and 43 years were associated with higher mammographic density, which is a risk factor for breast cancer.